haojee2025/Elementary-Front-End-Project/README.md

 - Provide clean, dependency-free code that works out of the box.

-- This is my journey to grow as a developer while helping others start theirs.
-No frameworks, no complexity—just pure web dev fun! 😄
+- This is my journey to grow as a developer while helping others start theirs.<br>No frameworks, no complexity—just pure web dev fun! 😄

 ## 📬 Contact<br>